cakeio-unreal/cakeio-unreal.github.io/docs/files/blueprint.md

 {% include components/blueprint_image.md %}

 There are two ways to check if `GetStatData` was successful, the `IsValid` boolean on the CakeFileStatData struct itself, or the `GotValidStatData` boolean returned by `GetStatData`.

+{: .note }
+`UCakeFileStatData` is merely a struct that wraps Unreal's own `FFileStatData`, which is not exposed to Blueprints.

 We can also retrieve some of the stats individually if we don't want the entire collection.